pymodbus-dev/pymodbus/README.rst

 * Does not have third party dependencies, apart from pyserial (optional)
 * Very lightweight project
 * Requires Python >= 3.10
-* Thorough test suite, that test all corners of the library
+* Thorough test suite, that test all corners of the library (100% test coverage)
 * Automatically tested on Windows, Linux and MacOS combined with python 3.10 - 3.14
 * Strongly typed API (py.typed present)